noisebridge/rfid-access-control/software/firmware/README.md

      N<name> : Persistently set the name of this terminal.
 To avoid accidentally setting this, it prompts you to be called twice.
      B<baud> : Set baudrate.
 This changes the baudrate when this command returns.
-               If it is changed, it is _not_ yet stored in EEPROM, so that you can test the new setting (of course, now you need to change the communication parameters of your terminal program).
-	       If you can't communicate anymore, a power-cycle brings you back to the original baud-rate.
+               If it is changed, it is _not_ stored in EEPROM, so that you can test the new setting with changed parameters in your terminal program.
+If you can't communicate anymore, a power-cycle brings the terminal back to the previous baud-rate.
-	       If you are already at the baud-rate you specify (which obviously means that you _can_ communicate), it is persistent in EEPROM: next time the terminal comes up, it will use the new baudrate.
+               If you are already at the baud-rate you specify (which obviously means that you _can_ communicate), it is persistent in EEPROM: next time the terminal comes up, it will use this baudrate.
                So essentially: similar to 'N', you have to give this command twice to actually persist a new baudrate.

      (TODO: specialized command to buzz or silent open, color leds etc)